alucianoc/LucianoCiotola-ACMESchool-TechTest/README.md

 1 - What things would you have liked to do but didn't do?
 2 - What things did you do but you think could be improved or would be necessary to return to them if the project goes ahead.
 3 - What third-party libraries have you used and why.
+4 - How much time we have invested in doing the project and what things you have had to research and what things were new to you.

 	The proyect adheres to the requirements for clean code, thorough testing, and .NET Core standards.
 	It emphasizes readability, maintainability, and extensibility through proper abstractions and error handling.